 Medical and Dental Insurance

-CEI offers three medical plan options so that employees can select the plan that best meets their needs as well as access providers in their geographic area.
+CEI offers three medical plan options so that employees can select the plan that best meets their needs.
 Each medical plan provides comprehensive coverage, with different levels of out-of-pocket expenses and premium contribution rates.
 A vision benefit and prescription drug coverage are included with medical plan enrollment.
 Additionally, all benefit eligible employees have access to an Employee Assistance Program (EAP) and wellness resources.

 When an employee enrolls in a medical plan they are required to enroll in at least self-only dental coverage.
 They may continue with self-only coverage, regardless of the number of dependents on their medical plan.
 Dental premiums are based on the number of people enrolled.

-For more information regarding benefit programs, please refer to the Office of Group Insurance (OGI) website, https://ogi.idaho.gov/benefits-plans/, or contact the human resources department.
+For more information regarding benefit programs, please visit the Office of Group Insurance (OGI) website, https://ogi.idaho.gov/benefits-plans/, or contact the human resources department.

 Life and Voluntary Life Insurance

 College of Eastern Idaho provides basic life insurance for benefit eligible employees.
 The life benefit is equal to an employee's annualized base salary.
 The cost of this coverage is paid for in full by the college.
 In addition to the basic life coverage, benefit eligible employees have the option to purchase voluntary term life insurance, spousal coverage, and child coverage.
-If you elect these coverages you pay the entire monthly premium through paycheck deduction.
-For more information please visit https://ogi.idaho.gov/benefits-plans/.
+If an employee elects these coverages, the employee pays the entire monthly premium through paycheck deduction.
+For more information please visit, https://ogi.idaho.gov/benefits-plans/.

 For TIAA and VALIC members, CEI pays contributions toward a monthly annuity premium benefit that is administered through the Standard Insurance Company For additional information, please visit the human resources department.

 Employees hired into non-exempt positions are enrolled in the Public Employee Retirement System of Idaho (PERSI).
 PERSI provides retirement, disability, and survivor benefits for members.
 PERSI is a defined benefit plan, the lifetime allowance you receive at retirement from this plan is not dependent on the amount of money you contribute to PERSI.
 Employees are vested when they have acquired 60 months of service.
-The rates for both the employee and CEI are set annually by PERSI and the Idaho State Board of Education.
+The rates for both the employee and CEI are set annually by PERSI.
 The base plan is a qualified tax-deferred plan under IRS Code Section 401(a).

 For additional information please visit, https://persi.idaho.gov/Members/base_plan.cfm.